Vishwas1/pki-auth/README.md

 ## Next Step

 * Now that we undestood the problem with the protocol, we need to come up with a solution where user register only for one time (like in case of social login) and other website just need to support that login.
-In this way, user will only have one wallet and one time login.
+In this way, user will only have one wallet and one time registration.
 * However, we have to make sure that user uses different credentials for different websites (unlike facebook where one credetials is being used everywhere)

 ## Installation & Usage